-Other wastewater projects not related to the Amended Consent Decree that are part of the CIP will eliminate several small wastewater treatment plants (WTP), many pump stations, and thousands of individual on-site disposal systems.
-MSD provides sanitary sewer, stormwater drainage and flood protection services to over 200,000 customer accounts.
-Each year, MSD will add approximately 1,000 customers.
+Other wastewater projects not related to the Amended Consent Decree that are part of the CIP will eliminate several small water quality treatment centers (WQTCs), many pump stations, and thousands of individual on-site disposal systems.
+MSD provides sanitary sewer, storm water drainage and flood protection services to over 200,000 customer accounts.
+Each year, MSD will add approximately 1,700 customers.